macmotp/money/readme.md

 - `VND`: Vietnamese Đồng
 - `ZAR`: South African Rand

-_If you are in need of any other currency, please open an issue._
+_If you want to add another currency, please open an issue._

 ## Testing